turbot/pipes-docs/docs/accounts/tenant/connections.md

 ## Deleting Connections

 To permanently delete a connection, navigate to the  **Connections** tab for your tenant.
 Browse the connection tree, and click the gear icon for the connection that you wish to delete.
 On the **Settings/Advanced** tab, click  **Delete Connection**.
 You will be prompted to confirm deletion.
-Enter the connection handle then click **Delete Connection**.
+Enter the connection handle, then click **Delete Connection**.

 To delete a folder, click the gear icon for the folder that you wish to delete.
 On the **Settings** tab, click **Delete Folder**.
 You will be prompted to confirm deletion.
 Enter the folder title, then click **Delete Folder**.